rodrigogroff/TextAdventure/TextAdventure/Readme.txt

 -sentence logic "use sword on troll" completely non-intuitive;
 -complicated puzzles for the sake of complexity (cruelty);
 -required physical notes of locations for players to not get lost;
--in the end, they tryed to add graphics instead of better designs;
+-in the end, they tryed to add graphics instead of better interactivy;

 -----------------------------------------------